This 63-page slidedoc will help decision engineers and decision coaches explain the decision analysis(DA) process to

-The decision analysis process combines systems analysis, probability theory, and decision theory in a normative way.
+The decision analysis process combines decision theory, systems analysis, and applied probability in a normative way.
 The process was originally developed by Professor Ron Howard at Stanford University.
-Over the last 40 years this process has been used by professional decision coaches to help decision makers in corporations around the world, the military, and at all levels of government.
+Over the last 40 years this process has been used by professional decision engineers and coaches to help executives in corporations around the world, the military, and at all levels of government.

-A case study, a life-cycle cost comparison of the Chevrolet Volt and the Toyota Prius, is used to explain the phases of the process, to show how popular tools are used, and to illustrate calculations.
+A case study, a life-cycle cost comparison of the Chevrolet Volt and the Toyota Prius, is used to explain the phases of the process, to illustrate how popular tools are used, and to show step by step calculations.

 Case study highlights include the following:

 1) Framing the problem using a decision hierarchy and decision diagram,

 2) Gathering the data at hand and building a spreadsheet model to deal with technical/economic complexities,

 3) Using good financial practices to deal with cash flows that occur over time (Net Present Value),